ryanburgess/engineer-manager/README.md

  * [Better Allies: Everyday Actions to Create Inclusive, Engaging Workplaces](https://www.amazon.com/Better-Allies-Everyday-Inclusive-Workplaces/dp/1732723303) - The Better Allies is a great read on how to help build a more inclusive environment.
  * [Resilient Management](https://resilient-management.com/) - Fantastic, quick read on people management.
 Especially effective for new managers, but great for all levels.
  * [Reset: My Fight for Inclusion and Lasting Change](https://www.amazon.com/Reset-Fight-Inclusion-Lasting-Change/dp/039959101X) - Ellen Pao shares her experiences in her career and focuses on the fight to make an more inclusive industry
+ * [Traction: Get a Grip on Your Business](https://www.amazon.com/Traction-Get-Grip-Your-Business-ebook/dp/B007QWLLV2/ref=tmm_kin_swatch_0?_encoding=UTF8&qid=1629887272&sr=8-1) - A great book meant to help entrepreneurs and business leaders create a system that works.
+It champions metrics, processes and putting the right people in the right seats.

 ## Videos
  * [Ryan Burgess' Manager Videos](https://www.youtube.com/watch?v=eRtuBk7GMC4&list=PLoi4aiq4kBvt7gtoWFgp74-8YULZaM9LK) - A YouTube playlist of short video clips that cover a variety of leadership topics focused on engineering management.